qgis/QGIS-Enhancement-Proposals/qep-1-purpose-and-format.rst

 The QEP manager has the following rights:

-- Make the offical call for voting on PSC list.
+- Make the offical call for voting on PSC list on QEP.
-- Move a QEP from `Draft` to `Final Draft` (normally with support from community) [1]
+- Move a QEP from `Draft` to `Final Draft`
-- Move a QEP from `Final Draft` to `Draft` if not enough information is provided [1]
+- Move a QEP from `Final Draft` to `Draft`

+All actions are normally done when there is support from the community to do so.

-[1] The community and PSC can also call on the manager to promote/demote a QEP
+The community and PSC can also call on the manager to promote/demote a QEP.

 Miscellaneous
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~